overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 #### Window sizes notes

-* For windows that are already opened: the sizes returned in the callback already consider the DPI scaling ("DPI-aware") - as you'd get from `window.screen.availWidth`.
+* For windows that are already opened: the sizes returned in the callback already consider the DPI scaling ("DPI-aware").
-* For newly created windows: the sizes are **not DPI-aware** (like you'd get from `window.screen.availWidth * window.devicePixelRatio`).
+* For newly created windows: the sizes are **not DPI-aware**.

 ## obtainDeclaredWindow(windowName, overrideSetting, callback)
 #### Version added: 0.78